KCL-BMEIS/OOP/week2B.md

 So why do we not follow this convention on this course?
 - because [its use is considered bad practice](https://www.geeksforgeeks.org/using-namespace-std-considered-bad-practice/) --
-- on this course, we try to teach best practice from the outset so you pick up the right habits
+- on this course, we try to teach best practice from the outset to avoid picking up bad habits

 --

-In general, the `using namespace` declaration is not recommended
+In practice, the `using namespace` directive is strongly discouraged
 - it bring *everything* from that namespace into the current scope
 - *including* variables or functions you might not have known about!
 - it negates the name collision benefits that C++ namespaces were meant to